HoustonRuby/rails_girls/README.md

 - [ ] Test through guide on PC ( & Mac )
 - [ ] If Mac this, if PC that language in guide
   - [ ] Ideally, this would be something that toggles to show the selected one.
 It will be static if making it toggle will take up too much time.
+- [ ] Appendix is last priority, and can be perfected after workshop if there is not enough time.

 ## References